Twins vs. Astros Player Props Betting Odds

 Bregman Stats

-- Alex Bregman has seven doubles, a triple, six home runs, 28 walks and 27 RBI (48 total hits).
-He has stolen one base.
+- Alex Bregman has put up 50 hits with seven doubles, a triple, seven home runs and 28 walks.
+He has driven in 29 runs with one stolen base.

-- Bregman brings a five-game streak with at least one hit into this one.
-In his last five games he is batting .381 with two doubles and four RBI.
+- Bregman brings a six-game streak with at least one hit into this contest.
+During his last 10 games he is batting .310 with two doubles, a home run, a walk and seven RBI.

 Bregman Recent Games